Take folic acid before you're pregnant

 How can you get folic acid?

-Before pregnancy, take a multivitamin that has 400 micrograms of folic acid in it every day.
+Before pregnancy, take a multivitamin that has 400 micrograms of folic acid in it every day as part of healthy eating.
 Most multivitamins have this amount, but check the label to be sure.

 During pregnancy, take a prenatal vitamin each day that has 600 micrograms of folic acid in it.
 Your health care provider can prescribe a prenatal vitamin for you.
 You can also get prenatal vitamins over the counter without a prescription.